What is Clear Bra or Paint Protection Film?

 Should I have my car detailed before our appointment?

 No. A full detail is not necessary unless the panels covered are affected by bird droppings, polishing swirl marks, oxidation or hard water stains.
-In-house detailing services can be arranged if needed and are provided by Polished Detail.
 We always try to minimize installation time and cost to our customers and definitely appreciate a clean vehicle at the time of the appointment.